-If you do not want to allow external groups in your network, you can opt out of external groups.
+If you don't want to allow external groups in your network, you can opt out of external groups.
 You use the same methods to opt out of external groups as you use for opting out of allowing external messaging participants.
 If you already opted out of external messaging, you are automatically opted out for external groups as well.

 Create an external group